shechter430/ETL_project/README.md

 * Confirm successful LOAD by querying database.

-## Here is an example of what your tables should look like:

 ## Future Research and Analysis ,

-Future Research and Analysis of this data will allow developers to add hours of operations, ratings, and reviews to website to give customers amplifying information when searching for restaurants in San Antonio.
+Future Research and Analysis of this metadata will allow developers to add hours of operations, ratings, and reviews to website to give customers amplifying information when searching for restaurants in San Antonio.